Enalean/tuleap-documentation-en/languages/en/user-guide/survey.rst

 -  **None**: Assigning this type to a question will result in the de-activation of the question.
 This question will disappear from all the surveys using it.
-As usual in SYS\_PRODUCT\_NAME the question is not deleted and all the answers collected so far in the various survey where this question is used remain untouched.
+As usual in |SYSPRODUCTNAME| the question is not deleted and all the answers collected so far in the various survey where this question is used remain untouched.